History

 FHDC has long recognized that providing adequate affordable housing is only the first step in securing a better future for farmworker families.
 Affordable housing alone is not sufficient to remove farmworker families from the cycle of poverty which so often prevents them from being the active, engaged community participants that they can be.
 FHDC's goal of providing educational opportunities and leadership training and experience to farmworker families was part of the initial vision of our founders, but did not fully become a reality until the summer of 2003 when FHDC developed its first community center, the Cipriano Ferrel Education Center (CFEC), in Woodburn as Nuevo Amanecer's Phase III.
 Cipriano Ferrel, who worked closely with Cesar Chavez until Chavez' death in 1993, was a co-founder of FHDC, and FHDC's first staff community organizer.

-In 2001 FHDC began construction of 6 single family homes (Villa del Sol) located on one acre of land within the Woodburn urban growth boundary.
+In 2001 FHDC began construction of 6 single family homes (Villa del Sol)located on one acre of land within the Woodburn urban growth boundary.
 These attractive and spacious three bedroom, two bath homes were completed and sold to farmworkers for below market-rates.

-In 2004 with the support of the City of Salem afterward, FHDC began construction of the first farmworker housing project built in that city.
+In 2004, with the support of the City of Salem afterward, FHDC began construction of the first farmworker housing project built in that city.
 This new community, Colonia Libertad, opened in June, 2005 and provides a home to 48 farmworker families.
 Several local organizations serving Latinos including: Mano a Mano Family Center, Salem-Keizer Coalition for Equality, and Latinos Unidos Siempre (LUS), are housed on-site and provide family support services, do parent organizing around education, and provide healthy alternatives for youth.

-In 2004 FHDC development on another housing project in an underserved community in the Mid-Willamette Valley, Colonia Amistad.
-Ground breaking for Colonia Amistad, a 38-apartment housing complex, occurred in June of 2006.
-Again, there was community opposition to FHDC's latest project.
-When the sitting Mayor of Independence threw his support behind this project community opposition was quickly overcome.
 Colonia Amistad was completed in the summer of 2007.
-Two of these beautiful apartments contain an extra 180 sqare feet set aside for child care, thus improving the economic prospects of families at Amistad and providing qualified care to children whose parents may wish or need to work.
-FHDC and residents of Colonia Amistad are active community participants in education issues and their community's safety.
+Two of these beautiful apartments contain an extra 180 square feet set aside for child care, thus improving the economic prospects of families at Amistad and providing qualified care to children whose parents may wish or need to work.
+FHDC and residents of Colonia Amistad are active community participants in education issues and their community’s safety.

-FHDC has 30 staff employees across all properties.
 For the latest developments at FHDC, read some of the current stories of FHDC housing and residents.